Fibers add Flavor, Part II: 5d SCFTs, Gauge Theories, and Dualities

+The motivation for the previous two definitions is as follows.
+The signs associated to the non-extremal weights and the split roots are determined from the signs associated to the extremal weights and the non-split roots.
+In this manner each subwedge for a simple gauge group $G$ and matter in an irreducible representation $\bm{R}$ can be minimally written as

+where the indices run over all extremal (the $\pm$ is given by the sign of the extremal weight) and non-split roots in the particular subwedge under consideration.
+In this way we can see that it is this restricted set of weights and roots that are the ``irreducible`` objects generating the subwedge.

-This leads to the following definition of flow rules, which follow directly from the lemma, and are a consistency requirement for the sign assignments in the box graphs: {\definition The \emph{flow rules} state that if we assign the sign + to a weight of an undecorated box graph then we must assign + also to every box up and to the left of that weight.
+In the pictorial decorated box graphs this leads to the following definition of flow rules, which follow directly from the above consistency requirements for the sign assignments in the box graphs: {\definition The \emph{flow rules} state that if we assign the sign + to a weight of an undecorated box graph then we must assign + also to every box up and to the left of that weight.
 Similarly if we assign - to a particular weight then we must assign - to every weight that is down and to the right.
 This is captured graphically by

 }

 {\definition A \emph{flop transition} exists between two decorated box graphs if a single weight differs in assigned sign.
 These weights are necessarily extremal weights, and a flop transition is changing precisely one sign assignment of an extremal weight.
 Generally we will be considering representations that contain weights $\lambda$ and $-\lambda$, for example self-conjugate representations, and when we say that a single weight differs in sign we mean that the signs associated to $\lambda$ and $-\lambda$ are swapped.
 Two Coulomb phases are adjacent inside of the Coulomb branch if the associated box graphs are related by a flop transition. }